aubrielee/aubrielee.github.io/project-management.md

 </pre>

+Old tasks don’t carry over.
+This is by design; if I don’t specifically carry a task over, it drifts away rather than cluttering my days.

 ## more notes

-* I started this spreadsheet almost four years ago, in January of 2021.
-The sheet became slow, so now I’m archiving each quarter, whose limits I’ve defined by solinoxes.
 * The main tab of Projectory is called “Timetrix” (time matrix).
 If I no longer prioritize a row, I put it in a tab called “Cryoritized” (deprioritized and put in cryo).
-* I delineate quarters by solstices and equinoxes.
-To make solstices and equinoxes teal: <br>
+* I started this spreadsheet almost four years ago, in January of 2021.
+The sheet became slow, so now I’m archiving each quarter, whose limits I’ve defined by solstices and equinoxes.
+To make solstices and equinoxes teal, I compare dates to those in a sheet called Solinoxes: <br>
 Custom formula: =MATCH(A$1,INDIRECT("Solinoxes!A1:A"),0) <br>
-I hav​​e two of these, one of which makes the date bold and italicized.
+I hav​​e two of these entries, one of which makes the date bold and italicized.

-## Where I go from here:
-* A better way to see today’s tasks on mobile
+* Eventually, I want to make a better way to collect today’s tasks and easily see them on my phone.

-* Simplenote notes
-* Better matching to Archiridion
+On 2021.05.07, I wrote in my Archiridion that I wanted to write a blog post about my project spreadsheet.
+More than two years later, I’ve finally written it!
+Logger.log(“Yay!);